piotrfutymski/qcd-pdf-lib/README.md

 # qcd-pdf-lib
-Tools used by me in my master thesis from parton physics
+Tools used to generate data needed for my QCD lattice thesis